Unifying constitutive law of vibroconvective turbulence in microgravity: Results and Discussion

-Given that vibroconvective flow structure is different from that in gravity-induced convection, we next address the question of how the global heat transport depends on the control parameters of vibroconvection.
+Next, we address the question of how the global heat transport depends on the control parameters of vibroconvection.
 First, we examine the dependence of heat transport on the vibration frequency.
-Figures~\ref{fig:nuscaling}a,d show the measured $\Nun$ as functions of vibration frequency $\omega$ in a log-log plot for different amplitudes $\Am$ in three-dimensional (3D) and two-dimensional (2D) cases.
+Figures~\ref{fig:nuscaling}($a,d$) show the measured $\Nun$ as functions of frequency $\omega$ in a log-log plot for different amplitudes $\Am$ in three-dimensional (3D) and two-dimensional (2D) cases.
 Here, the $\Nun$ number, as the nondimensional ratio of the measured heat flux to the conductive one, is calculated by $\Nun = \langle w T - \kappa \partial_z T\rangle/(\kappa \Delta/H)$, where $w$ is the vertical velocity and $\langle \cdot \rangle$ denotes the time and space averaging.
-It is observed that the $\Nun \sim \omega^{\beta_a}$ scaling relation is not unique for different amplitudes, namely, the value of exponent $\beta_a$ depends on the vibration amplitude.
-With increasing $\Am$, the scaling exponent decreases from $\beta_a = 1$ at $\Am = 10^{-3}$ to $\beta_a = 2/3$ at $\Am = 10^{-1}$ for 3D (at $\Am = 3\times10^{-1}$ for 2D), as shown by the dashed lines.
-It should be noted that the precise values of $\beta_a$ are obtained from the physical model in subsection~\ref{subsec:unifiedlaw}, not adjusted from the fitting with the numerical data.
+It is observed that the $\Nun-\omega$ scaling relation is not unique for a specific amplitude, namely, there seems to be a transition from $\Nun \sim \omega^{1}$ to $\Nun \sim \omega^{2/3}$ in both 3D and 2D cases, as shown by the dashed lines or in figure~S4 in supplementary materials.
+Note that the precise values of scaling exponents are obtained from the physical model we proposed below, not adjusted from the fitting with the numerical data.